-Contrary to what you may believe, the real way to ensure you’re not perpetually single is to set the intention, plan and create a strategy for lasting-love.
-We know this may sound somewhat unromantic, but love does operate under the same universal laws as everything else in life.
+Instead of being depressed about being single, you can transform the longing you feel into action steps and make a plan to end your loneliness.
+Contrary to what you may believe, the real way to ensure you’re not perpetually single is to set an intention, create a plan, and implement a strategy for lasting love.
+This may sound somewhat unromantic, but creating love is no different from any other goal you may have in life.

-In the same way that you wouldn’t expect your ideal career to simply show up in your life, or to wake up one day toned, fit and beach body ready, the same is true for love.
+In the same way that you wouldn’t expect your ideal career to simply show up in your life or wake up one day toned, fit, and beach body ready, the same is true when it comes to long-lasting love.
+You aren’t going to stumble onto your soulmate at Starbucks when you least expect it.

-Yet, somehow we have come to believe that love “magically” happens.
+Yet somehow you have come to believe that love “magically” happens.
+And if it doesn’t happen magically then it’s not the “right” person.

-As you do this exercise, you’ll want to examine all of your significant relationships and look for the patterns.
-Here it’s your emotional investment that constitutes “significant” rather than the amount of time or commitment on the part of your ex.
-If you were deeply invested, it counts.
+As you do this exercise, you’ll want to examine all your significant relationships and look for patterns.
+The significance comes from your emotional investment in the relationship rather than the amount of time or commitment on the part of your ex.
+If you were deeply invested, it counts even if it was only a relationship for several weeks.

 Answer these questions and track your replies: